lauragarrison87/learn-altair/README.md

 Code for some of the basic visualization idioms in Vega-Altair available in [`./basic_charts`](./basic_charts/).

-The local data inputs for these charts can be found in [`./basic_charts_data`](./basic_charts_data/).
+The local data inputs for these charts can be found in [`./basic_charts/data`](./basic_charts/data/).

-Run these files from the root directory so that the local data source is findable.
+Run these files from inside the [`./basic_charts`](./basic_charts/) directory so that the local data source is findable.
 For example:

-    python3 ./basic_charts/bar.py
+    python3 ./bar.py

-Each of these files saves a chart in `html` format, which will output to [`basic_charts_html_output`](./basic_charts_html_output/).
+Each of these files saves a chart in `html` format, which will output to [`basic_charts/html_output`](./basic_charts/html_output/).

 ## Weather Exploration

-For a practical example of using visualization to help answer a question, we have a dataset of the daily weather summary from Bergen, Norway, from 2018-22, downloaded from [NOAA](https://www.ncdc.noaa.gov/cdo-web/datasets).
+For a practical example of using visualization to ask questions about your data, we have a dataset of the daily weather summary from Bergen, Norway, from 2018-22, downloaded from [NOAA](https://www.ncdc.noaa.gov/cdo-web/datasets).

 Local data source resides in [`./weather_case_study/data`](./weather_case_study/data).
 Run the python files from `./weather_case_study`, for example: